-Dividends: The shares carry the right to participate in any distribution of dividend declared by the Company; Voting rights: Each share shall be entitled to one vote at meetings of shareholders; Pre-emption rights: Subject to the limitations contained in the memorandum and articles of association, shareholders in the Company shall be entitled, in accordance with the provisions of the Company's memorandum and articles of association, to be offered any new shares to be issued by the Company a right to subscribe for such shares in proportion to their then current shareholding, before such shares are offered to the public or to any person not being a shareholder.
-Capital distributions: The shares carry the right for the holders thereof to participate in any distribution of capital made whether on a winding up or otherwise; Transferability: The shares are freely transferable in accordance with the rules and regulations of the Malta Stock Exchange, applicable from time to time; Other: The shares are not redeemable and not convertible into any other form of security; Mandatory takeover bids: Chapter 11 of the Listing Rules, implementing the relevant Squeeze-Out and Sell-Out Rules provisions of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004, regulates the acquisition by a person or persons acting in concert of the control of a company and provides specific rules on takeover bids, squeeze-out rules and sell-out rules.
+Dividends: The charge carry the right to partie inata in a ay distribution of dividend Dividends: The shares carry the right to participate in any distribution of dividend Voting rights: declared by the Company; Voting rights: Each share shall be entitled to one vote at meetings of shareholders; Pre-emption rights: Subject to the limitations contained in the memorandum and articles of association, shareholders in the Con with the provisions of the Company's memorandum and articles of association, to be offered any new s right to subscribe for such shares shareholding, before such shares are offere d to the public or to any 0 11 11 11 11 person not being a shareholder.
+Capital distributions: The shares carry the right for the l distribution of capital made whethe Transferability: The shares are freely transferable 0.1 regulations of the Malta Stock Exchange, applicable from time to time; Other: The shares are not redeemable and not convertible into any other form of Non-data-matalia-a-a-a-liida- security; the melevent Courses Out Mandatory takeover bids: Chapter 11 of the Listing Rules, implementing the relevant Squeeze-Out and Sell-Out Rules provisions of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004, regulates the acquisition by a person or persons acting in concert of the control of a company and provides specific rules on takeover bids, squeeze-out rules and sell-out rules.
 The shareholders of the Company may be protected by the said Listing Rules in the event that the Company is subject to a Takeover Bid (as defined therein).
-The Listing Rules may be viewed on the official website of the Listing Authority - www.mfsa.com.mt; Holdings in excess of 5% of On the basis of the information available to the Company as at the 31 the share capital December 2020, the following persons hold 5% or more of its issued share capital:Malampaya Investments Limited34.33%(18,450,000 shares)Anthony S Diacono29.61%(15,914,242 shares) Rizzo Farrugia & Co 10.95% (5,887,474 shares) (Stockbrokers) Limited on behalf of clients Image: state of the state of th As far as the Company is aware, no other person holds any direct
+The Listing Rules may be viewed on the official Holdings in average of F0/ of website of the Listing Authority - www.mfsa.com.mt; Holdings in excess of 5% of On the basis of the information available to the Company as at the 31 the share capital December 2020, the following persons hold 5% or more of its issued share capital: Malampaya Investments Limited 34.33% (18,450,000 shares) Anthony S Diacono 29.61% (15,914,242 shares) Anthony 3 Diacono 29.01% (15,914,242 Stidles) Rizzo Farrugia & Co 10.95% (5,887,474 shares) (Stockbrokers) Limited on behalf 10.5576 (5,007,474 strates) of clients 0.00000 As far as the Company is aware, no other person holds any direct or